8Crafter-Studios/Bedrock-World-Editor/README.md

 The privacy policy and code signing policy can be found [here](https://wiki.8crafter.com/bwe/general/general-information#privacy-policy).

+This is an unofficial tool, it is not affiliated with Mojang or Microsoft.

 ## Overview

 This app supports Windows, Linux, and macOS (Darwin). iOS and Android support is planned but not implemented yet.